Slippy2k/hode-cyxx/techdocs/win32.md

 ## Sprites Blitting

 Similar to Flashback, the sprites are not cached in RAM but decompressed in realtime when drawn.
-Although the compression scheme is a simple RLE, the x86 code to decompress and blit the graphics has been optimized.

 The RLE code byte uses the upper two bits for the operation type and the lower 6 bits for the length.